 Start building your professional network TODAY.
 The first step?
 Introduce yourself to your professors and take advantage of their office hours.
 Build relationships with them.
 Especially that one professor who teaches the subject you’re passionate about, or who strikes you in a particularly positive way.
 Seek out the overachievers in your classes and befriend them.
 Down the road, you’ll have a network of inspiring, well-rounded, successful professionals to bounce ideas off of and support you when you need a lead.

 College offers a plethora of exciting experiences and opportunities for growth.
 Plus, it can be a lot of fun.
 So, make the most of it!
 Go forth, learn as much as you can, and above all…be yourself.

-To learn more about the programs and services LDS Business College has to offer, visit www.ldsbc.edu today.
+To learn more about the programs and services Ensign College has to offer, visit www.ensign.edu today.